Understanding VDA vs. Special Allowance: Can You Explain the Key Differences?

 pon1965

 Yes, I referred to the cited Act.
 The term "spl. allowance" is used for DA/VDA, I construe.
 The Act was formulated in 1948, and the term has not yet been changed to DA by our policymakers.
 CTC is not legal but is practiced worldwide and accepted.
 In the CTC regime, the definition of "spl. allowance" is as mentioned above.
-I think most of the members here are under the CTC regime; that's why I meant.
+I think most of the members here are under the CTC regime; that's what I meant.

 Pon